 - 1. What is a FrameBuffer data structure?
 What does it contain?
 What does it represent?
 How is it used in a graphics rendering pipeline? - 2.
 What is a Scene data structure?
 What does it contain?
 What does it represent?
 How is it used in a graphics rendering pipeline? - 3.
 Briefly describe the contents of a ppm file.
 As an image file format, what advantage does it have?
 What is its disadvantage? - 4.
 Briefly describe each of the following coordinate systems. - (a) camera coordinates - (b) view plane coordinates - (c) pixel-plane coordinates - (d) viewport coordinates (in a framebuffer) - (e) framebuffer coordinates - 5.
-Which is better?
-Why is it better than the other two? - (a) clipping in camera coordinates (just before projection) - (b) clipping in view plane coordinates (just after projection) - (c) clipping while rasterizing - 6.
-Briefly describe each of the following stages of the graphics rendering pipeline and put them in the correct order. - Clip - Rasterize - Project - 7.
 When is it preferable to use orthographic (parallel) projection?
 When is it preferable to use perspective projection?
-Explain why. - 8.
-Draw a simple diagram that explains how to derive the projection formula for the x-coordinate.
+Explain why. - 6.
+Draw a simple diagram that explains how to derive the projection formula for the xcoordinate.

-9. Consider the following block of code.
+7. Consider the following block of code.

-- (a) What picture would be drawn if we rendered the model m built by this code using an orthographic projection looking down the z-axis?
+- (a) Draw a picture of what would be drawn if we rendered the model m built by this code using an orthographic projection looking down the z-axis?
 In your picture, label the vertices in order from vetrex 0 to vertex 2. - (b) How many Java objects does this code instantiate, counting all the objects that are composed in other objects?
-Draw a detailed picture of what the objects "look like" in the Java heap (which objects refer to which objects?). - (c) Write a minimal Java program that will compile and run and draw the above model (by "draw" I mean write the FrameBuffer to a file that can be viewed). - 10.
-Suppose we have a FrameBuffer object that is 200 pixels by 200 pixels.
+Draw a detailed picture of what the objects "look like" in the Java heap (which objects refer to which objects?). - (c) Write a minimal Java program that will compile and run and draw the above model (by "draw" I mean write the FrameBuffer to a file that can be viewed).

+8. Suppose we have a FrameBuffer object that is 200 pixels by 200 pixels.
 Suppose we define a 100 pixel high by 200 pixel wide viewport within the FrameBuffer so that the viewport is centered in the FrameBuffer.